-This section should describe the radioactive and hazardous waste treatment systems and their design basis requirements in accordance with the format outlined in section 6.2, System description.
+This section should describe the radioactive and hazardous waste treatment systems and their design-basis requirements in accordance with the format outlined in section 6.2, System description.
 The description should show that the design of the systems meets the expectations of sections 8.11 and 10 of RD-337, and it should list the design features of the plant that safely control, collect, handle, process, store and dispose of solid, liquid and gaseous forms of radioactive and hazardous wastes arising from all activities on the site throughout the plant's lifetime.
 The SSC provided for these purposes, as well as the instrumentation incorporated to monitor for possible leaks or escapes of radioactive and hazardous waste, should also be detailed.
-This section should also indicate how the principles in P-290, Managing Radioactive Waste, will be addressed.
+This section should also indicate how the principles in REGDOC-2.11.1, Waste Management, Volume III: Assessing the Long-Term Safety of Radioactive Waste Management, will be addressed.